sethfengli/flare/README.md

 ## Development and Test Environment

-  Operating System      Windows 10
+  - Only operating System Windows 10 has been tested

-  IDE and Test toool    Visual Studio 2019    https://visualstudio.microsoft.com/downloads/
+  - IDE and Test tool:Visual Studio 2019, you can download it from https://visualstudio.microsoft.com/downloads/

-  .Net core 3.1         .NET Core 3.1 SDK     https://dotnet.microsoft.com/download/visual-studio-sdks
+  - .NET Core 3.1 SDK is required, you can download it from https://dotnet.microsoft.com/download/visual-studio-sdks

 ## After cloned the code from https://github.com/sethfengli/flare.git

  - Use Visual Studio 2019 to open BattleshipStateTracker.sln solution file in your working folder